Memory-efficient structured convex optimization via extreme point sampling: Introduction

 where $C = (1/4)L_G$ and $L_G$ is the Laplacian of a graph.
-Note that the cost matrix $C$ is a symmetric diagonally dominant matrix with positive entries on the diagonal.
-In a celebrated result, \citet*{GW} developed a $\alpha_{GW}$-approximation algorithm (with $\alpha_{GW}\approx 0.878$) that involves solving the SDP relaxation
+The cost matrix $C$ has a positive entries on the diagonal and is a symmetric diagonally dominant matrix, i.e., the absolute value of each diagonal element of the matrix is greater than or equal to the sum of the absolute values of all the elements in the corresponding row.
+In a celebrated result, Goemans and Williamson \cite{GW} developed a $\alpha_{GW}$-approximation algorithm (with $\alpha_{GW}\approx 0.878$) that involves solving the SDP relaxation

 followed by a randomized rounding scheme.
-If $X^{\star}$ is an optimal solution of~\eqref{prob:relaxedMC}, the rounding scheme involves sampling a zero-mean Gaussian vector $z$ with covariance $X^{\star}$, so that the binary vector $\textup{sign}(z)$ is a random feasible point to \textsc{MaxCut} that achieves the stated approximation guarantee in expectation.
-To implement this rounding scheme, there is no need to explicitly compute $X^{\star}$; instead it is enough to construct a zero-mean random (Gaussian) vector with covariance $X^{\star}$.
+If $X^{\star}$ is an optimal solution of~\eqref{prob:relaxedMC}, the rounding scheme involves sampling a zero-mean Gaussian vector $z$ with covariance $X^{\star}$ and returning the binary vector $\textup{sign}(z)$.
+This vector achieves the stated approximation guarantee in expectation.
+To implement this rounding scheme, there is no need to explicitly compute $X^{\star}$; instead it is enough to construct a zero-mean Gaussian vector with covariance $X^{\star}$.
 This observation is a key motivation for our notion of sampled solutions for SDPs.

 Following \cite{yurtsever2019scalable}, we define the working memory of an algorithm as follows.

 \begin{definition} The \emph{working memory} of an algorithm is defined as the total memory utilized by the algorithm apart from the memory required to represent the problem instance. \end{definition}